Apple Baked Oatmeal Recipe

-Apple baked oatmeal is one of the easiest, set it and forget it oatmeal dishes you can make, aside from overnight oats.
+Baked oatmeal with apples is one of the easiest, set-it-and-forget-it oatmeal dishes you can make, aside from overnight oats.

 It’s a basic sort of recipe that lets you do other things while it bakes in the oven.
 You can add almost any type of fruit either before or after baking (fresh or frozen) and top with any of your favorite toppings such as maple syrup, honey, coconut sugar, chopped nuts or anything you feel would be tasty on top.